The majority of New Zealand’s community housing organisations are members of Community Housing Aotearoa.

 Full member organisations have one vote each at the annual general meeting (AGM) and receive access to all CHA member services.

-Partner members: are individuals, local authorities, private development companies, and other private and public entities that invest, operate, own or develop affordable, community and/or social housing.
+Partner members: are individuals, local authorities, private development companies, and other private and public entities that invest, operate, own or develop affordable, community and/or social housing, or work with community housing organisations.
 Partner members receive access to all CHA member services but are not able to vote at the AGM.

 Why should you become a member